nickfreese/bitspriter/README.md

 Look a little complex?
 Same...

-Thats why I'm building a companion web app to help create and generate these templates.
-Check back later for a link.
+To make it easy, I built this handy dandy web app for drawing sprites!  https://bitspriter.nickfreese.com/

 ### Use The Template